 Mount Hallasan is the highest mountain in South Korea, offering a once-a-lifetime experience for adventure seekers.
 Completely separated from the bustle of city life, hiking Mt.
 Hallasan is an opportunity to immerse and enjoy the beauty of nature.

-In this travel guide, I’ll share useful information to plan a perfect hiking trip to Mount Hallasan, including the following sections:
+In this travel guide, I’ll share useful information to plan a perfect hiking trip to Mount Hallasan, Jeju island.

 About Mount Hallasan